EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 ### Step 4: Checking Auto-Scavenge status

-A `GET` request to the http endpoint `/auto-scavenge/status` will return Auto-scavenge status.
+Submit a `GET` request to the http endpoint `/auto-scavenge/status` to return the Auto-scavenge status:

 ```
 GET https://127.0.0.1:2113/auto-scavenge/status